d-tidwell/DTour/resources/endpoints_needed.md

     endpoint: profile/createProfile/
     data: fname, lname, location, gender, dob
-    response: all of the new created profile object data GET endpoint uses email (id) and returns all of the profile information to include:
+    response: all of the new created profile object data (use for returning data from createProfile.html,createProfile.js) GET endpoint uses email (id) and returns all of the profile information to include:
     endpoint: profile/${id}
     data: none
     response: all of the associated data
+    (use for viewing profile.html & .js, foreignProfile.html & .js)
-PUT  all profile fields to edit the Profile information of age Gender location
+PUT  all profile fields to edit the Profile information of age Gender location etc
-    endpoint: profile/update
+    endpoint: profile/${id}
     data: fname, lname, location, gender,dob
     response: the updated profile data
+    (use for updateProfile.html, updateProfile.js)

 ## Event
 -Make sure there is a string for event description in the Event/ Event model